New religious movements in the United States: Ghost Dance movement

 Wovoka claimed to have had a prophetic vision after falling into a coma (possibly due to scarlet fever) during the solar eclipse of January 1, 1889.
 Wovoka's vision entailed the resurrection of the Paiute dead, and the removal of whites and their works from North America.
-Wovoka taught that in order to bring this vision to pass, the Native Americans must live righteously and perform a traditional round dance, known as the Ghost Dance.
+Wovoka taught that in order to bring this vision to pass, the Native Americans must live righteously and perform a traditional round dance known as the Ghost Dance.

 Wovoka's prophetic message referenced a number of Christian theological concepts.
 In the "Messiah Letters", Wovoka spoke of Jesus Christ's life on Earth and likened the foretold redemption of Native Americans to a biblical Judgement Day.
 Wovoka made references to the reunion of the living and the dead, and also advocated for non-violence in the Christian spirit of pacifism and fair temperament.
 In its imagery and symbolism, the Ghost Dance embodied many of these Christian principles.

-Anthropologists, historians, and theologians provide conflicting accounts on when and how Wovoka had his vision.
+Anthropologists, historians, and theologians provide conflicting accounts of when and how Wovoka had his vision.
 One scholar of religions, Tom Thatcher, cites James Mooney's Smithsonian-sponsored anthropological report to claim that Wovoka received his first vision while chopping wood for David Wilson in 1887.
 Conversely, historian Paul Bailey utilized Mooney's work along with interviews with Wovoka's contemporaries and interpreters to assert that he received the vision after entering a two-day trance, awaking in tears.
 Regardless, shortly after receiving the vision and its message, it moved quickly beyond his local Paiute community by word of mouth to Native American tribes further east, notably the Lakota.